Compliance | Legal Obligations

 Sale and Supply of Alcohol Act 2012

-- You can help re-build your club culture by using the host responsibility framework of providing leadership and oversight, general hazard management, training, documenting and sharing information with your members, preventing intoxication, denying service to minors (or those intoxicated), responsibly promoting your activities (i.e. modelling good behaviours, building expectations around what is acceptable, contributing to positive club culture and intervening when you see behaviours that don't align with the club or OUSA's expectations).
+Behaviours surrounding alcohol consumption become problematic when club activities and alcohol use are intertwined and it’s widely accepted as part of the club culture – with culture not having to be “documented” but rather collective understanding or expectations.
+You can help build responsible club culture by using the host responsibility framework of providing leadership and oversight, general hazard management, training, documenting and sharing information with your members, preventing intoxication, denying service to minors (or those intoxicated), responsibly promoting your activities (i.e. modelling good behaviours, building expectations around what is acceptable, contributing to positive club culture and intervening when you see behaviours that don't align with the club or OUSA's expectations).

 Un-incorporated Clubs and Societies